Wine bars in Dallas. natural, classical, and the grower-focused rooms worth the cab fare.

 Encina ★ 4.4

 Bishop Arts farm-to-table restaurant with a wine list built to complement seasonal Texas-sourced cooking.
-The Friday and Saturday evening service is when the wine program is at its most exploratory.
+Kitchen leans farm-to-table new american, wine.

 Order: Natural wine pairing with the market tasting menu; Texas-winery selection by the glass